apache/spark/docs/sql-ref-syntax-ddl-create-table-datasource.md

 <dl>
   <dt><code><em>LOCATION</em></code></dt>
-  <dd>Path to the directory where table data is stored, could be filesystem, HDFS, etc.</dd>
+  <dd>Path to the directory where table data is stored, which could be a path on distributed storage like HDFS, etc.</dd>
 </dl>

 <dl>